aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/secure-license/_index.md

 ---
-title: Secure Aspose.Page License for .NET
+title: How to Secure an Aspose.Page License for .NET
 linktitle: Secure License
 second_title: Aspose.Page .NET API
 description: Secure aspose.page license effortlessly and avoid aspose license expiration issues.
 Follow this step‑by‑step guide to unlock full page manipulation capabilities in .NET.